How Humidity Can Damage Your Home

 Humidity doesn’t just make you uncomfortable.
 It also causes problems and health hazards at every level of the home.
-Here is a bottom-to-top summary of some of the dangers of high humidity, and some solutions for each problem.
+Presenting a comprehensive, bottom-to-top summary of the most common dangers of high humidity, with solutions for each.

 If humidity is an issue in any season, foundation vents should be left open all year to help the foundation dry out as much as possible.
-On the other hand, close basement windows and doors to keep out humid summer weather.
+On the other hand, basement windows and doors should be closed in humid summer weather.

-If humidity is an issue for a basement, insulate basement walls and run a dehumidifier.
-Rigid foam insulation is one good option, as it is essentially waterproof.
+If humidity is an issue for a basement, insulate the basement walls and run a dehumidifier.
+Rigid foam insulation is one good option, since it is essentially waterproof.
 However, it must be covered with drywall or another fire barrier.
 Attach a humidistat to the dehumidifier to control the humidity levels.

 Mechanical system problems

 Humid weather can also leave condensation on water pipes and toilet tanks.
-Again, this condensation can also lead to mold and mildew problems.
-If the toilet tank regularly beads with condensation, consider installing waterproof insulation inside the tank.
-Also wrap insulation around water pipes to minimize condensation.
+Again, this condensation may lead to mold and mildew problems.
+If a toilet tank regularly beads with condensation, consider installing waterproof insulation inside the tank.
+Also wrap insulation around your water pipes to minimize condensation.

 Mildewed carpet should be cleaned with an electric shampoo machine.
-If musty odors develop on carpet, either replace the entire carpet or have it professionally cleaned and dried off-site.
+If musty odors develop, either replace the entire carpet or have it professionally cleaned and dried off-site.
 Replace musty or damp padding.

 If mildew develops on wood flooring, scrub it off with trisodium phosphate or quaternary disinfectants, then rinse and dry thoroughly, and add a mildew-resistant paint.

-Humidity can also wreak havoc on clothes, food and other stored items.
+Humidity also wreaks havoc on clothes, food and other stored items.
 Dry foods can draw in moisture and quickly go stale if humidity exceeds 60 percent.
-Cans may rust and leak in humid weather.
-Damaged or swollen cans should be tossed out.
+Cans may rust and leak in humid weather: damaged or swollen cans should be tossed out.
 If humidity is an issue, keep stored food in an air-conditioned space.

 Reduce humidity damage to clothing with chemical absorbents or through proper ventilation.
 Use silica gel packets or other moisture-absorbing materials if you plan to tightly close all closet doors and trunks.
 The other option is to leave closet doors open and use fans to improve air circulation.
 Also separate clothes within each closet to allow airflow between items.

-Humid air can also build up in walls, which can become soggy over time, and may even attract mold and mildew.
-Interior and exterior paint can also bubble and peel under extended humid conditions.
+Humid air can also build up in walls, which may become soggy over time, and even attract mold and mildew.
+Interior and exterior paint tends to bubble and peel under extended humid conditions.

-Finally, attics can get hot and uncomfortably damp in humid weather.
-Be sure to properly ventilate the attic.
-If the attic does not have a vapor barrier (which may not be a necessity in many cases), it should have one square foot of venting per 150 square feet of attic, according to MSU research.
+Finally, attics often get hot and uncomfortably damp in humid weather.
+Be sure to properly ventilate your attic.
+If the attic does not have a vapor barrier (which may not be a necessity in many cases), it should have one square foot of venting per 150 square feet of attic, Michigan State University experts recommend.
 For areas with vapor barriers, one foot of venting per 300 square feet of attic is acceptable.